 Right.
-I’ve blummin’ well had enough now.
+I’ve blummin’ well had enough of my two fussy eaters now.
 The husband has legged it to his annual jolly (or ‘sales conference’ as he refers to it) and, whilst he is building camaraderie by walking up snowy mountains in Canada, I am going quietly mad trying to feed his offspring.

 |A temporary lull in tea time hostilities|